Broker

 Real Estate Coordinator

-To make it easier to rent an apartment, follow the policy if you would live and stay in that apartment.
-Accordingly, the apartment should be clean and tidy, ready for a new tenant who will want to stay as long as possible in such an apartment.
-The furniture should not be the newest or the most expensive but it should not be older than 20 years.
-Old furniture should be renovated if it is of good quality, or replaced with new ones.
-Make sure all appliances are working properly, and take your private and personal items with you.
-Most often, our apartments are rented fully furnished with all appliances, but it is up to the Lessee to provide linen, kitchen utensils and other necessities.
+In order to make it easier to rent an apartment, be guided by the policy of whether you would live and stay in that apartment.
+Accordingly, the apartment should be clean and tidy, ready for a new tenant who will want to stay in such an apartment as long as possible.
+The furniture should neither be the latest nor the most expensive, but it should not be older than 20 years.
+If the old furniture is of good quality, it should be renovated or simply replaced with a new one.
+Check that all appliances are working properly, and take private and personal items with you.
+Most often, fully furnished apartments with all appliances are rented, but it is up to the Tenant to provide bed linen, kitchen and other necessities.

 A-guide-through-renting-a-apartment